Back to Blog

 These phishing contracts often contain:

-• Deceptive payable functions, named like Claim or SecurityUpdate, that trick users into sending ETH.
+• Deceptive payable functions: Named like Claim or SecurityUpdate, these functions trick users into sending ETH directly to the attacker's contract.

-• Multicall functions, designed to batch multiple token transfers into a single transaction—ideal for draining ERC20 tokens or NFTs after a user unknowingly grants approval.
+• Multicall functions: Designed to batch multiple token transfers into a single transaction—ideal for draining ERC20 tokens or NFTs after a user unknowingly grants approval.
+This is a common tactic in crypto scams.

 Phishing contracts have led to substantial user losses.
 From December 29, 2022, to January 8, 2025, we discovered 211,319 phishing transactions affecting 171,984 victims, with total losses reaching $190.7 million.
 Notably, 89.9% of victims lost less than $1,000.
 Many users fell for phishing schemes multiple times, often due to unrevoked token approvals or repeatedly signing malicious transactions.
-Among them, less experienced Web3 users are especially vulnerable.
+Among them, less experienced Web3 users are especially vulnerable to these crypto scams.

 Distribution of Victim Account Losses and Lost Token Types